-Salty Espresso – John Street South – cute spot popped up in the spring of 2015 as Pinecone Coffee, much to the happiness of the neighbourhood residents!
-One of the many places around town you can find Donut Monster treats
+Salty Espresso – John Street South – cute spot popped up in the spring of 2015 as Pinecone Coffee and has since changed hands and names.
+It is a welcome coffee addition to the Corktown neighbourhood

 Vintage Coffee Roasters – King East – With the purchase of my own new home, excited that this is my new local.
 And damn those Avocado toasts!
 Their beans are served in a few places around town as well as their own cafe

-Relay – #Market (Central Hamilton Farmer’s Market) and #Concession (on the Hamilton on Concession Street) – was formerly Redhill Coffee Trade – same great people, same great coffee, just a different name
+Relay – #Market (Central Hamilton Farmer’s Market) and #Concession (on the Hamilton on Concession Street), these guys are always around

 Durand Coffee – Corner of Caroline & Charlton – this neighbourhood spot boasts a back seating area AKA the living room which also works great as a space for you and your little ones

 Ward IV – Main & Kenilworth – opened in October 2016 and damn, I am in love with the interior design of this place.
 Bringing the cool cafe vibe to the east end.
 The owner is active in the mommy community and hosts lots of kiddo oriented events

 Steel Town Garage – Barton & James – Motorcycles and coffee, why not??
 Beautiful use of a building long neglected